 High winds, severe drought, and warm temps led to Colorado's historic wildfire

-An historic wildfire hit Colorado Thursday forcing the evacuation of more than 30,000 people and patients at local hospitals.
+An historic wildfire hit Colorado Thursday forcing the evacuation of more than 30,000 people, including patients at local hospitals.
 Hundreds of homes are reportedly destroyed from the fast-moving flames.

 The Marshall Fire and Middle Fork Fire are considered the most destructive wildfires in Colorado history, according to a state legislator.
 Local meteorologists and climate experts say drought, heavy winds, and recent warm weather created the atmosphere for the wildfire to flourish.